-Prevention of mother-to-child transmission of HIV (PMTCT): The aim of the PMTCT component of AIDSFree Tanzania is to avert the transmission of HIV from mothers to their children and provide treatment for all HIV-positive pregnant women and their HIV-exposed children attending reproductive and child health and PMTCT services in the police and prison health facilities in Tanzania.
+Prevention of mother-to-child transmission of HIV (PMTCT): AIDSFree Tanzania will aim to avert the transmission of HIV from mothers to their children and provide treatment for all HIV-positive pregnant women and their HIV-exposed children attending reproductive and child health and PMTCT services in the police and prison health facilities.
 This will be achieved through provision of HTC to pregnant women and subsequent provision of HIV-positive women with interventions to prevent vertical transmission of HIV to their infants.

-Support to orphans and vulnerable children (OVC) and child-friendly police services: AIDSFree Tanzania will work with other PEPFAR-funded partners to scale up supportive care of OVC living in, and around, police and prison health facilities and surrounding barracks-including nutritional, educational, clinical, social, and/or financial support.
+Support to orphans and vulnerable children (OVC) and child-friendly police services: AIDSFree Tanzania will work with other PEPFAR-funded partners to scale up supportive care of OVC living in and around police and prison health facilities and surrounding barracks-including nutritional, educational, clinical, social, and/or financial support.
 Establishment of child protection and child-friendly services for OVC at district-level police facilities will be implemented in collaboration with PACT Tanzania, an implementing partner providing technical assistance to OVC programs.